 In the Pre-Rel-18, the QoS Notification Control (QNC) with and without alternative QoS profile are defined in clause 5.7.2.4 of TS 23.501 [2].

 Since there is no explicit bitrate defined for the non-GBR Flow, but all the non-GBR Flows share the APN-AMBR and UE-AMBR, i.e. in fact, there is the available mean bit rate for the non-GBR flow.
 The available mean bit rate is the bitrate with a time windows, e.g. averaging windows, i.e. the (default) averaging windows (e.g. 2000ms in the Table 5.7.4-1 of TS 23.501 [2]) is also applicable to the Non-GBR 5QI.
-The available mean bitrate is the bitrate that can be provided by the non-GBR QoS Flow based on the available scheduling radio resource to the non-GBR QoS Flow, The available mean bitrate can be treated as the near-future bitrate and is not the measured value of the current bitrate in the radio interface for the non-GBR QoS Flow.
+The available mean bitrate is the bitrate that can be provided by the non-GBR QoS Flow based on the available scheduling radio resource to the non-GBR QoS Flow, The available mean bitrate can be treated as the near-future bitrate in the radio interface for the non-GBR QoS Flow.
 Since the APN-AMBR are shared by the non-GBR QoS Flows, the available mean bitrate for a non-GBR QoS Flow can be (near) to the APN-AMBR.
 If the change of the available mean bitrate is over a threshold based on the available scheduling radio resources for the non-GBR QoS Flow, the RAN will provide a non-GBR QoS Notification Control Report message that "The available mean bitrate has changed to x kbps" to the SMF, PCF and AF (via NEF), the AF can change the codec based on the report available x kbps bitrates.

 To control the reporting rates, there are two possible way.
 First one is that the SMF can provide different bitrate span to the RAN, e.g. the three level bitrate span are 0~500kbps, 500~2500kbps, above 2500kpb ~ Ͼ. Only after the available mean bitrate is changed from one bitrate level to another bitrate level, the RAN can generate the non-GBR QoS Notification Control Report Message.
 The second on is that the SMF can provide different bitrate changes percentage to RAN, only after the available mean bitrate is changed UP/Down above the change percentage, the RAN will generate the non-GBR QoS Notification Control Report message.
 One example of 3 level bitrate change percentage can be 50%, 100%, 200%.

-Like the alternative QoS, AF can provide different level mean bitrate (the absolute mean bitrate value, or the bitrate change percentage) to the PCF, and PCF generates an 5QI with different level mean bitrates and associated average window to the SMF, then the SMF provides the QoS profile to the RAN with an 5QI with different level mean bitrates and associated average window.
-When the available mean bitrate is changed to different bitrate, the RAN generates the non-GBR QoS Notification Control as described above.
+Like the alternative QoS, AF can additionally provide Requested Alternative QoS Parameter Sets ( including the desired mean bitrate value, PDB, PER, Priority Level and Averaging Window) to the PCF, and PCF generates an 5QI, ARP with additional desired Alternative QoS Parameters Set(s) to the SMF, then the SMF provides the QoS profile to the RAN with an 5QI, ARP with additional Alternative QoS Profile (including the different desired mean bitrates, PDB, PER, Priority Level and Average Window).
+When the available mean bitrate is changed to desired mean bitrate, the RAN generates the non-GBR QoS Notification Control as described above.

 6.6.3 Procedures